basho/riak_kv/docs/NextGenREPL.md

 *Previously there were moves to run real-time replication via RabbitMQ, is this still the intention?*

-Not presently, although it would not be a significant code change to modify the `riak_kc_replrtq_src` so that it would point to an external queue not an internal riak_core_priority_queue.
+Not presently, although it would not be a significant code change to modify the `riak_kc_replrtq_src` so that it would point to an external queue not an internal riak_kv_overflow_queue.

 *Can this be used to synchronise data between Riak and another data store (e.g. Elastic Search, Hadoop etc)?*